Based on Robert Gordon, The Rise and Fall of American Growth (Princeton, 2016)

 Two applications of machine learning that are currently thought to have great potential are driverless cars and robots.

 The first test of autonomous cars, in the Mojave Desert in March 2004, was a complete failure; but by October 2010, Google had developed autonomous cars that drove successfully on California’s road system.
-It was Google’s announcement that led to Brynjolfsson and McAfee to suggest that progress is gradual and then sudden.
+It was Google’s achievement that led Brynjolfsson and McAfee to suggest that progress is gradual and then sudden.
 But there is a third data point: Waymo One, a Google subsidiary, announced in December 2018 that it was opening its fleet of autonomous cars to the general public.
 The fleet is located in Phoenix, Arizona, where the last snowfall was in 1937.
 The roads there have been carefully curated.
 (Autonomous cars still do not operate on country roads, let alone in the Mojave Desert, and they do not operate in winter conditions.)
 There are back-up drivers in the cars, and the frequency with which the human drivers intervene is both too high and (at least for now) not perceptibly declining.27

 Progress in driverless cars was gradual, then sudden, and is now gradual again.
 Industry representatives recognize that significant obstacles remain: